shadab4150/shadab4150.github.io/_posts/2020-01-18-KannadaMNIST.md

 title: KannadNet Detecting Numbers Written In Kannada Numerical System
 subtitle: Detecting Numbers Written In Kannada Numerical System
 bigimg: https://i.ibb.co/yWcPzNd/number123.png
-tags: [CNN, Kannda]
+tags: [CNN, Kannda,vision]
 ---

-# KannadNet: Detecting Numbers Written In Kannada Numerical System

-* Detecting Numbers Written In Kannada Numerical System using a  ResNet-34, a **Deep Residual Learning Neural Network for Image Recognition.**
+### Detecting Numbers Written In Kannada Numerical System using a  ResNet-34, a **Deep Residual Learning Neural Network for Image Recognition.**

 * The **DataSet** was in a pixel information **csv** file containing an image of **28x28 pixel**.